Black women and girls celebrate their natural hair with annual photoshoot at Liberty Memorial – KION546

 Click here for updates on this story

-KANSAS CITY, Missouri (KCTV, KSMO) — Confidence and celebration was at the center of KC Curly’s natural hair photoshoot on Saturday.
+KANSAS CITY, Missouri (KCTV) — Confidence and celebration was at the center of KC Curly’s natural hair photoshoot on Saturday.

 “To me it’s about self-worth because as a child if you don’t feel like your hair is nice then you start going deeper and think you don’t have any self-worth at all,” said Crissi Curly, founder of KC Curly.